raulmaulidhino-dev/tumbas-yuk-landing-page/README.md

 Clone down this repository and run in your browser or you could see this project had been deployed into vercel in [tumbas-yuk-landing-page.vercel.app](https://tumbas-yuk-landing-page.vercel.app).

 ## Reflection
-This was 8-day mini project during my Digital Skill Fair 29.0 course by [dibimbing.id](https://dibimbing.id), which was held from July 15 until July 22, 2024.
+This was 8-day mini project during my Digital Skill Fair 29.0 bootcamp by [dibimbing.id](https://dibimbing.id), which was held from July 15 until July 22, 2024.
 The goals of doing this project are to improve my front-end development skills and practice about how to make clean and user-friendly layouts.

 One of the main challenges during this web project was Product Cards Layouting.
 It was not so easy to manage many cards in one single HTML file.
 Therefore, I started to learn about DRY (Don't Repeat Yourself) concept in Django and ReactJS.